WebAssembly/component-model/design/mvp/CanonicalABI.md

 > Note: ideally, a thread could be spawned with [arbitrary thread parameters].
 > Currently, that would require additional work in the toolchain to support so,
-> for simplicity, the current proposal simply fixes a single `i32` parameter
+> for simplicity, the current proposal simply fixes a single `i32` or `i64` parameter
 > type.
 However, `thread.spawn-ref` could be extended to allow arbitrary thread
 > parameters in the future, once it's concretely beneficial to the toolchain.
 > The inclusion of `$ft` ensures backwards compatibility for when arbitrary